innaskogerboe/Elk-Stack-Project/README.md

 - Allocates more Memory for the ELK server
 - Downloads and launches a docker elk container on three published ports

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
+Once the container is up and running, SSH into your elk machine and run the following command.
+If all is well, you should see that the STATUS of the container is Up.

 ![](Images/docker_ps_output.PNG)